arterys/inference-sdk-images/README.md

 # inference-sdk-images
-Arterys Inference SDK Docker Images for integrating ML models with the Arterys platform
+Arterys Inference SDK Docker Images for integrating ML models with the Arterys platform.
+These images are automatically published to Docker Hub at https://hub.docker.com/r/arterys/inference-sdk-base.

 ## Docker Images